SEB-9-BH/intro-to-full-stack-development/frameworks-and-libraries/README.md

 > 📚 *Abstraction* is the process of hiding technical complexity and details not fully relevant to solving a given problem.
 It allows programmers to interact with complex systems at a simplified level without having to understand the underlying details.

+Libraries and frameworks are not programming languages; they are are just code written using existing languages.

-## The differences between frameworks and libraries
+### The differences between frameworks and libraries

 Frameworks and libraries are similar but do differ in key ways.
 Libraries handle specific tasks - like working with dates, formatting strings, and presenting UI elements.
 They don't enforce how the overall application is structured or behaves.